bilaldurnagol/bilaldurnagol/README.md

 **About me:**
 <br/>
 Hi there, I'm Bilal Durnagöl.
 I am Computer Engineer in Turkey and Swift Developer.
 My life goes by Code, Fitness and drinking coffee.
-I follow and develop the apple ecosystem.
+I follow and develop the Apple ecosystem.

 - 🔭 I’m currently working on Home :)
 - 🌱 I’m currently learning Reactive Programming